IEDB/PEPMatch/README.md

 matcher.match()
 ```

-NOTE: SQL is used for exact matching for now and pickle format is used for mismatching.
-This will change in future versions.
+NOTE: For now, SQLite is used for exact matching and pickle is used for mismatching.

 ## Applications